Healthcare-specific

 Measuring AEO effectiveness

-Test your AI visibility regularly: ask ChatGPT, Perplexity, and Google AI Overviews the questions your patients would ask.
+Test your AI visibility regularly: ask ChatGPT and Google AI Overviews the questions your patients would ask.
 Note whether your practice is mentioned, cited, or absent.

 Track branded search volume – an increase in people searching your practice name can indicate AI-driven awareness even when you cannot directly measure AI citations.